nosqlgeek/rl-docker/README.md

 ./reprovision.bash
 ```

-> Warning: This script will also call 'kill.bash', meaning that you will loose all previously provisined Redis Enterprise containers
+> Warning: This script will also call 'kill.bash', meaning that you will loose all previously provisioned Redis Enterprise containers